learn-academy-2022-charlie/rails-api-michael-a-tobias/README.md

 # README
 This application is a student challenge.
 The following is the prompt along with user and developer stories.
-The student will made edits to this README to keep track of edits and additions.
+The student will make edits to this README to keep track of edits and additions.

+## Notes before implementation:

+File path: app/controllers/application_controller.rb

+ >`skip_before_action :verify_authenticity_token`

+ This code was added to assist with development.
+Allowing this code to ship could compromise app security.

 # The API Stories